manukoli1986/tf_consul_aws/README.md

 # terraform plan -- (To check code is valid and can be executed without any failures)

-# terrafrom apply -auto-approve  --  (Command to execute code with auto-approve comment)
+# terraform apply -auto-approve  --  (Command to execute code with auto-approve comment)
 aws_vpc.consul: Creating...
 aws_key_pair.mayank-user: Creating...
 aws_vpc.consul: Still creating...
 [10s elapsed]